Thermalization in different phases of charged SYK model: SYK model

+Tuning $\lambda_L$ numerically to satisfy (\ref{lyap_cal}) gives the Lyapunov exponent.
+It is well-known that the Lyapunov exponent is bounded by $2\pi/\beta$.
+So, in the figures we have plotted normalized Lyapunov exponent instead which is defined as

-Figure \ref{fig:lyap_j2} is the plot of Lyapunov exponent as a function of the inverse temperature for different values of $J_2$.
-Note that in the absence of chemical potential, SYK model with $N$ complex fermions is same as SYK model with $2N$ Majorana fermions in every respect at large N limit.
-We performed the calculations with Majorana fermions.
-It is interesting that with increasing inverse temperature the Lyapunov exponent decreases gradually after a peak while in the presence of chemical potential the Lyapunov exponent increases gradually in the chaotic state and sharply drops to a negligible value for the integrable state as shown in Figure \ref{fig:phaselyap}.
+Figure \ref{fig:lyap_j2} is the plot of the normalized Lyapunov exponent as a function of the inverse temperature for different values of $J_2$.
+It is interesting that with increasing inverse temperature the normalized Lyapunov exponent decreases gradually after a peak while in the presence of chemical potential the normalized Lyapunov exponent increases gradually in the liquid phase and sharply drops to a negligible value for the dilute gas phase as shown in Figure \ref{fig:phaselyap}.

 To perform the quantum quenches, we consider two sets of the parameters which were considered in \cite{Sorokhaibam_2020}.
 We consider $J_2=0.5, J_4=1$ and show thermalization below $\beta=55$.
 Both the initial inverse temperature and the final inverse temperature are below $\beta=55$.
 We also consider $J_2=2, J_4=1$ and show thermalization below $\beta=15$.
+For these sets of parameters, it has been shown that the spectral statistics is almost completely Poisson statistics \cite{Garcia-Garcia:2017bkg}.

 Here also we will perform bump quenches.
 We work with $dt=0.02$.
 With $J_2=0.5, J_4=1$, the initial state is at inverse temperature $\beta_i=70$.
 We took the time range $t_1-t_2 \in \{-5000\times dt, 5000\times dt\}$.
 The quantum quench is performed by turning on $J_6=0.4$ for the time duration $9\times dt$ from time $t=1\times dt$ to $t=9\times dt$.
 The final inverse temperature is $\beta_f=60.7$.
 Figure \ref{fig:Jt05} is the plot of the effective temperature as a function of $\,t_+$.
 With $J_2=2, J_4=1$, the initial state is at inverse temperature $\beta_i=30$.
 The time range was $\{-3000\times dt,3000 \times dt\}$.
 The quantum quench is performed by turning on $J_6=0.7$ for the time duration $9\times dt$ from time $t=1\times dt$ to $t=9\times dt$.
 The final inverse temperature is $\beta_f=17.1$.
 Figure \ref{fig:Jt20} is the plot of the effective temperature as a function of $\,t_+$.
 The system thermalizes exponentially fast.